GuangzheWen/web-softwaretools-plain/report/Process.md

 ###### Interviewee 3

-1. image is the most helpful, honestly the appearance of a pet determines whether I want to buy or not.
+1. Image is the most helpful, honestly the appearance of a pet determines whether I want to buy or not.
 I can't imagine without pictures, how should people decide

 2. For the pet store review, I think it's important.
 Because I need user reviews to know if it's a reliable pet store.
 But the site was developed by the store and I don't think it will be objective.
 As for comments about pets, I don't think it matters.
 Because every pet is an independent individual, I think the pet that users buy will be different from the pet that I buy.